Getting started guide

 Maintaining your changes and ensuring healthy eating remains a priority in your organisation is important.

-Your service’s healthy eating working group can help to keep healthy eating on the radar by ensuring a healthy eating policy is in place and is continually reviewed and updated.
-They can also plan fun healthy eating activities and events throughout the year.
+Your service’s healthy eating working group can help to keep healthy eating on the radar by ensuring a policy is in place and continually review and update it.

 Maintain your progress by:

-- Seeking feedback from staff and families (via surveys and similar) to identify any issues and make sure you are on track to achieve your goal
+• seeking feedback from staff and families (via surveys and similar) to identify any issues and make sure you are on track to achieve your goals

 For more information please phone 1300 22 52 88 or email heas@nnf.org.au